Elizabeth "McAllistair" doesn't advertise her vampiric nature, but she doesn't go to any particular lengths to disguise it either.

 Speed, Strength, and Agility

 As a vampire, Black Corsair possesses inhuman speed, strength, agility, and regeneration.
-However her recent mutation has amplified those abilities considerably.
+However her recent mutation has amplified those abilities.
 She can move from one spot to another faster than the human eye can follow, almost making it seem like she can teleport.
-Her regeneration has increased to the point where she can recover from 'mortal' wounds within a day, but an injection of blood from the vials she carries on her can vastly boost her powers.
+Her regeneration has increased to the point where she can recover from 'mortal' wounds within a day, depending on their nature.

-Beth is still susceptible to holy objects and symbols of faith when wielded against her with belief backing them up, and she cannot tread on holy ground.
+Beth is susceptible to holy objects and symbols of faith when wielded against her with belief backing them up, and she cannot tread on holy ground.
 She must be invited into a private space such as a home in order to enter, though public spaces are fair game.
 She can only digest normal food in small amounts.
 Garlic, while unpleasant to her, is not enough to repel her.
-Recent developments have now left her immune to silver and the effects of sunlight dulling her powers.
 Permanent death can be achieved via decapitation and burning, though the latter must render her to naught but ashes.
+A traditional wooden stake through the heart is also lethal, and silver remains harmful.
+Her sheer age has allowed her to overcome falling dormant during daylight hours, and the inability to cross free-running water; though the latter still causes her some discomfort.

 Beth has worked with Cerberus Tactical Solutions, but is not affiliated with them.

 Black Corsair largely keeps to herself, but she has had intimate personal relations with Rex, and a more casual relationship with Ferik Reshnikov - both of whom were her familiars until Zarek magically severed the links in her mind, at her request.
 Her second sire is a vampire from the Crusades that goes simply by "Red", whom she brokered a deal with to be turned again; thus far he has been a benevolent sire and is at least partly responsible for Beth's re-evaluation of her existence.
 Unknown to most, she briefly explored relations with Zarek Nightwood, but returned to her solitary existence after he disappeared.
-Over a year later, Zarek has returned and they have been reunited.
+Over a year later, Zarek returned and they reunited for a time, but it wasn't destined to last.

 Quotes and Comments